 How is a torn distal biceps tendon treated?

 While most people with a torn distal tendon will still be able to move their arms reasonably well, they will usually see a decrease in arm strength.
 Because of this, many of them may choose surgical treatment.
-However, those who decide to have surgery will need to do so quickly, because both the distal tendon and the muscle begin to scar two to three weeks after the tear and surgery may not be possible.
+However, those who decide to have surgery will need to do so quickly, because both the distal tendon and the muscle begin to scar one to two weeks after the tear and surgery may not be possible.